-The FiiO M17 is the company’s flagship DAP featuring a dual ES9038PRO DAC, Android 10, and up to 3W of output power.
+This review covers the new FiiO M17 which is the company’s flagship DAP featuring a dual ES9038PRO DAC, Android 10, and up to 3W of output power.
 It is priced at $1799.

-Disclaimer: The FiiO M17 sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This sample was sent to us is a sample in exchange for our honest opinion.
 We thank FiiO for this opportunity.

-Note, this 5-page review follows our latest scoring guidelines which you can read up on here.
+Note, that this 5-page article follows our latest scoring guidelines which you can read up on here.

 Despite this review being about 5 pages long and over 10k words, I am writing this opening line last because like a nightmare start to any road trip I almost feel I have probably left the proverbial iron on when hitting publish.

 In short, the new flagship FiiO M17 DAP is so feature-rich that I am sure I have missed something that you may be curious about.
 Apologies in advance then if I have but do please comment below if there is something you quickly want to know about.

 Warning, this DAP is not an M15 on steroids or any sort of disguised Pro version.
 This is something entirely new.
 FiiO has thrown the proverbial R’n’D kitchen sink at the M17 to produce a player that is not that far off the size of a kitchen sink but also quite possibly one of the most advanced delta-sigma DAPs on the market today.